jonn-reenthused/CeePCee/README.md

 - It'll build a working cartridge
 - Works on any system that can run SDCC (i've tested with 4.5.0), sjasmplus (1.18.2), sdasz80 (02.00) and sdar (2.38).
 - Whilst i'm still keeping it as a TODO, i've added a very simple raster effect and changed the sample to use it
+- Sound and SFX should now be working ok.

 ## Prerequisites
 - python3